Julian Benson

-Julian Benson (born 26 February 1971) is a talent agent, choreographer and is also known for his role as a judge on the RTÉ One series, Dancing with the Stars.
+Julian Benson (26 February 1971 – 19 April 2025) was an Australian-born Irish talent agent, choreographer who was known for his role as a judge on the RTÉ One series, Dancing with the Stars.

 Early life

 Julian Benson was born in Adelaide, Australia where he did his formative dance training.
 He and his family moved to Ireland when Julian was twelve years old.

 Professional dance career

-Benson studied in University College Dublin obtaining a degree in English and Psychology, before studying for two years in Paris.
+Benson studied in University College Dublin obtaining a degree in English, Irish and Psychology, before studying for two years in Paris.
 He would eventually become the Head of Dance in Trinity College Dublin.

-As a choreographer, Benson has produced many productions including The Nutcracker with the Scottish Ballet.
+As a choreographer, Benson produced many productions including The Nutcracker with the Scottish Ballet.

 Talent agency

-Benson runs Julian Benson Management.
-A talent agency for television presenters and actors.
-Some of his clients include Boyzone member Mikey Graham, Fair City actors Maclean Burke and Donna Anita Nikolaisen, and television presenter, Eoghan McDermott whom Benson regards as one of his best friends.
+Benson ran Julian Benson Management, a talent agency for television presenters and actors.
+Some of his clients included Boyzone member Mikey Graham, Fair City actors Maclean Burke and Donna Anita Nikolaisen, and television presenter Eoghan McDermott, whom Benson regarded as one of his best friends.